Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Origin of Income Differences and Implemented Inequality

 \subsection{Replication with Elite Undergraduate Business Students}

-To probe the validity of these results, in Appendix~\ref{app:dyson} we replicate our analysis with \textit{undergraduate} Cornell business students from the Dyson School of Applied Economics and Management (henceforth ``Dyson students'').
-This represents another future elite sample given Ivy League universities' high mobility to the top one percent \citep{chetty.etal2020} and disproportionate representation in leadership \citep{chetty2025diversifying}.
+To assess the robustness of these results, we replicate our analysis with \textit{undergraduate} Cornell business students from the Dyson School of Applied Economics and Management (henceforth ``Dyson students''; see Appendix~\ref{app:dyson} for details).
+Dyson students are another future-elite sample: Ivy League universities show high mobility to the top one percent \citep{chetty.etal2020} and disproportionate representation in leadership \citep{chetty2026diversifying}.

-Dyson students implement similarly unequal earnings distributions as MBA students: a Gini coefficient of $0.41$ when worker earnings are determined by luck and $0.72$ when determined by performance---levels comparable to those of MBA students and substantially higher than those found in representative U.S.\ samples.
-Moreover, Dyson students' sensitivity to efficiency costs mirrors that of MBA students, with redistribution costs increasing the Gini coefficient by $0.19$ points, nearly identical to the $0.19$ point increase observed in the MBA sample and substantially larger than the near-zero elasticity found in representative samples.
-This consistency across both undergraduate and graduate business populations reinforces our conclusion that future elites exhibit both greater tolerance for inequality and stronger responsiveness to efficiency considerations than the general population.
+Dyson students implement earnings distributions as unequal as those of MBA students: a Gini coefficient of $\getval{dyson_gini_b0}$ when worker earnings are determined by luck and $\getval{dyson_gini_perfgini}$ when determined by performance---substantially higher than the Ginis in representative U.S.\ samples.
+Dyson students' sensitivity to efficiency costs also mirrors that of MBA students: redistribution costs increase the Gini by $\getval{dyson_gini_b2}$ points, nearly identical to the MBA estimate and substantially larger than the near-zero response in representative samples.
+This consistency across undergraduate and graduate business populations supports our conclusion that future elites tolerate more inequality and respond more strongly to efficiency costs than the general population.